 Many studies show that bridges and causeways across the country are not as safe as we believe them to be.
 Many are rusted and eroded and pose serious safety risks, with some civil engineers going as far as recommending closing the bridge.
 If the government permits a risky bridge or causeway to remain open, despite warnings that the bridge’s structure has been compromised or that the bridge could collapse, they put the drivers and pedestrians on and under that bridge at risk.
 The government may be responsible for death and injuries that occur because they ignored warnings like these.
 For bridges on private property, you may also be able to take the property owner to court over the bridge collapse.

 When suing for a bridge collapse, the construction company or government body responsible for the collapse may have significant funds or insurance that can cover your needs.
 When you face serious injuries or lose a loved one, filing a personal injury lawsuit may provide you with the funds you need to cover things like medical expenses, lost wages, funeral expenses for a loved one, physical pain and mental suffering, and the financial effects of losing a loved one.

 Talk to an attorney today about what compensation you might be entitled to in a personal injury lawsuit or wrongful death suit for a bridge collapse in Florida.

 Miami, Florida Bridge Collapse Injury Attorney with Free Consultations

-The Law Offices of Prosper Shaked represents the victims of bridge collapses and their families in lawsuits against the government, owner of the bridge, or the negligent construction company who allowed the bridge to collapse.
+Prosper Shaked Accident Injury Attorneys PA represents the victims of bridge collapses and their families in lawsuits against the government, owner of the bridge, or the negligent construction company who allowed the bridge to collapse.
 Because your case may be limited by important deadlines, talk to an attorney about your case as soon as you can.
-For a free consultation on your case, contact our law offices today at (305) 694-2676.
+For a free consultation on your case, contact our office today at (305) 694-2676.